hlovatt/PyBoardTypeshed/README.md

   (so that it picks up the changes):\
   ![Re-enable MicroPython plugin](media/enable_pt2.png "Un-tick and OK back into preferences re-tick MicroPython support and OK")

-  8. Plugin now has typesheds from this repository and those provided by the Micropython plugin:\
+  8. Plugin now has typesheds from this repository, and those provided by the Micropython plugin:\
   ![Typesheds in MicroPython plugin](media/typesheds.png "End result")